Roi Et province: Road

 Route 214 leads north to Kalasin and south to Kaset Wiset, Surin, and Prasat.
 Route 2044 leads east to Phon Thong.
 Route 23 leads west to Maha Sarakham and Ban Phai, and east to Yasothon and Ubon Ratchathani.
 Route 215 leads south to Suwannaphum and the border with Surin province.

 Air

 Roi Et is served by Roi Et Airport to the north of the town.
+Thai AirAsia operates daily flights to Don Mueang Airport 470 kilometers away.

 Health

 Roi Et's main hospital is Roi Et Hospital, a regional hospital operated by the Ministry of Public Health.

 Administrative divisions

 Provincial government

 The province is divided into 20 districts (amphoes).
 The districts are further divided into 193 subdistricts (tambons) and 2,311 villages (mubans).

 Local government

 As of 26 November 2019 there are: one Roi Et Provincial Administration Organisation (ongkan borihan suan changwat) and 73 municipal (thesaban) areas in the province.
 Roi Et has town (thesaban mueang) status.
 Further 72 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 129 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).